Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 1. Start with the Buena Park ZIP zone that matches the actual weekday route.

-4. Review licensing reports before over-investing in tours.
+3. Review licensing reports before over-investing in tours.

 5. Use teacher warmth, classroom calm, and pickup flow as the final tie-breakers.

-That process works because Buena Park is not a city where the longest spreadsheet wins.
+That process works because Buena Park is not a city where the biggest spreadsheet wins.
 The better answer usually comes from narrowing sooner, respecting the two main ZIP clusters, and being honest about what the family's real week needs.

 If your child is still younger or you are deciding on timing, it also helps to read When Should My Child Start Preschool? and Is My Child Ready for Preschool? before locking in a start date.